 The Compensation Committee shall meet as often as it determines, but not less frequently than four times per year.
 The Compensation Committee shall meet in an executive session at each meeting.

 The Compensation Committee shall have the authority to delegate its responsibilities to subcommittees (consisting of two or more of its members) as the Compensation Committee sees fit.

 The Compensation Committee shall make regular reports to the Board.
 The Compensation Committee shall maintain minutes of its meetings and provide copies of the minutes to the Board.
-The Compensation Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Corporate Governance Committee for recommendation to the Board for approval.
-The Compensation Committee shall annually review its own performance and report its findings to the Corporate Governance Committee.
+The Compensation Committee shall review and reassess the adequacy of this charter annually and recommend any proposed changes to the GESRC for recommendation to the Board for approval.
+The Compensation Committee shall annually review its own performance and report its findings to the GESRC.

 The Compensation Committee, as necessary or appropriate, shall:

-On an annual basis, review the succession planning process for the Chief Executive Officer and other Executives.
+On an annual basis, review and execute, as appropriate, the succession planning process for the Chief Executive Officer and other executives.